 Staff need to be mindful that it is not only their behaviour in school which may lead to concerns being raised.
-Where a member of staff or volunteer is involved in an incident outside of school which may/may not have involved children, but could impact on their suitability to work with children; this should be discussed with the LADO.
-This is referred to as 'Transferrable risk'.
+Where a member of staff, or a volunteer, is involved in an incident outside of school which may/may not have involved children, this could impact on their suitability to work with children.
+In the case of this event, DSLs should discuss concerns with the LADO.
+A scenario of this kind is usually referred to as a 'transferrable risk'.

 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
-If you receive a disclosure, about an adult colleague, it is important to reassure the child that what they say will be taken very seriously and everything possible done to help.

-In all instances, the Head of School must be informed.
-If the Head of School is not available, then a member of the safeguarding team should be advised.
+If you receive a disclosure, about an adult colleague, it is important to reassure the child that what they say will be taken very seriously and everything possible will be done to help.
+In all instances, the Head of School must be informed; if they are not available, report to the DDSL, ensuring that the DSL is advised at the early opportunity.